geoff2607/flowgraphs/README.md

 # flowgraphs
-Application of signal flow graphs to macroeconomic models
+Macroeconomic models in a causal representation by signal flow graphs